André Pereira (footballer): Early years and Porto

 Pereira was born in the village of Milheirós in Maia, Porto District.
 He spent his first years as a senior in the lower leagues, starting out at Varzim SC's reserves.

 On 31 January 2017, having scored eight competitive goals for A.D.
 Sanjoanense – six in the third division – Pereira signed a two-and-a-half-year contract with FC Porto, being assigned to their reserves in the Segunda Liga.
 He made his debut in the latter competition on 19 February, coming on as a late substitute in a 0–0 home draw against C.D.
 Santa Clara.
 His maiden appearance in the Primeira Liga with the first team occurred nine months later, when he played the last minutes of the 1–1 away draw to C.D.
 Aves; his first official match had taken place the previous week, when he provided the assist for Yacine Brahimi in injury time of the 3–2 win over Portimonense S.C. in the fourth round of the Taça de Portugal.

 On 31 January 2018, Pereira was loaned to fellow top-tier club Vitória F.C. until 30 June.
 He scored his first goal for them in only his second appearance, but in a 3–1 loss at S.C.
 Braga.

 Pereira was also loaned for the 2019–20 season, starting at Vitória de Guimarães and finishing at Real Zaragoza (Spanish Segunda División).

 Rio Ave

 On 31 August 2020, Pereira joined Rio Ave F.C. as Mehdi Taremi moved in the opposite direction.
 The following 15 January, after only one minute on the pitch in a league fixture against Sporting CP, he suffered a serious knee injury after performing a defensive tackle, being sidelined for the rest of the campaign.

-On 10 October 2025, aged 30, Pereira announced his retirement from football, citing the multiple serious injuries he suffered throughout his career as the main factor for his decision.
+Pereira announced his retirement in October 2025.
+Aged 30, he cited the multiple serious injuries he suffered throughout his career as the main factor for his decision.